Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Sequential Strategies Achieve the Best Know Bounds of and

-are achievable with sequential key-distillation strategies. \end{thm} \begin{IEEEproof} The proof is the similar to the one of Theorem~\ref{theorem_seq2} without the RV $Z$. \end{IEEEproof} Note that constraints on the public communication means that auxiliary random variables are involved in the expression of the secret-key capacity and the reconciliation capacity, as seen in Section~\ref{Sec2}.
-Hence, as demonstrated in Example \ref{counterexample}, auxiliary random variables that achieves the reconciliation capacity, may not achieve the secret-key capacity.
+are achievable with sequential key-generation strategies. \end{thm} We omit the proof of Theorem~\ref{theorem_seq3}, which is similar to the one of Theorem~\ref{theorem_seq2} without the RV $Z$.\\ Note that putting constraints on the public communication leads to auxiliary random variables in the expression of the secret-key capacity and the reconciliation capacity, as seen in Section~\ref{Sec2}.
+Hence, as demonstrated in Example \ref{counterexample}, auxiliary random variables that achieve the reconciliation capacity, may not achieve the secret-key capacity.
 In other words, reliability and secrecy can be handled successively, but cannot necessarily be treated independently, as defined in Section \ref{SecIndep}.
 Nevertheless, in the next section, we identify scenarios for which reconciliation and privacy amplification can be treated independently.

 As a side result, we have extended known bounds for the secret-key capacity for DMS to the case of CMS.
-We summarize this result in the following corollary, which is directly deduced from Theorems~ \ref{theorem_seq2}, \ref{theorem_seq1} and \ref{theorem_seq3}. \begin{cor} Let $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ be a MS. \counterwithin{enumi}{prop}\begin{enumerate}[(a)] \item Assume that $X \rightarrow Y \rightarrow Z$.
-For $R_1,R_2 \in \mathbb{R}^+$, the two-way WSK achievable bound $R_{\textup{WSK}}(R_1,R_2)$ given in Theorem \ref{C_WSK}.\ref{C_WSK2}, remains valid for a CMS. \item For $R_1 \in \mathbb{R}^+$, the expression of the one-way WSK capacity $C_{\textup{WSK}}(R_1,0)$ given in Theorem \ref{C_WSK}.\ref{C_WSK1}, remains valid for a CMS. \item For $R_1,R_2 \in \mathbb{R}^+$, the two-way SK capacity $C_{\textup{SK}}(R_1,R_2)$ given in Corollary~\ref{C_SK}, remains valid for a CMS. \end{enumerate} \end{cor}
+We summarize this result in the following corollary, which is directly deduced from Theorems~\ref{theorem_seq2}, \ref{theorem_seq1}, and \ref{theorem_seq3}. \begin{cor} Let $(\mathcal{X}\mathcal{Y}\mathcal{Z},p_{XYZ})$ be a MS. \counterwithin{enumi}{prop}\begin{enumerate}[(a)] \item Assume that $X \text{---} Y \text{---} Z$.
+For $R_1,R_2 \in \mathbb{R}^+$, the two-way WSK achievable bound $R_{\textup{WSK}}(R_1,R_2)$ given in Theorem~\ref{C_WSK}.\ref{C_WSK2}, remains valid for a CMS. \item For $R_1 \in \mathbb{R}^+$, the expression of the one-way WSK capacity $C_{\textup{WSK}}(R_1,0)$ given in Theorem \ref{C_WSK}.\ref{C_WSK1}, remains valid for a~CMS. \item For $R_1,R_2 \in \mathbb{R}^+$, the two-way SK capacity $C_{\textup{SK}}(R_1,R_2)$ given in Corollary~\ref{C_SK}, remains valid for a CMS. \end{enumerate} \end{cor}